ABOUT US

 Tap into our global network

 Our global reach enables New Zealanders to tap into one of the most influential networks in the world.
-With over 600 employees spread across 14 countries, The Aspen Institute offers unprecedented access to global resources headed by trustees such as Condoleezza Rice and Mike Bezos, alongside local co-patrons the Rt.
+With over 600 people across 14 countries, the Aspen Institute offers unprecedented access to global resources and relationships that extend well beyond our borders – led by trustees including Condoleezza Rice, alongside our local co-patrons the Rt.
 Hon.
-Helen Clark and Rt.
+Helen Clark and the Rt.
 Hon.
 Sir Donald McKinnon.

 Learn more